fsbraun/django-automations/doc/reference.rst

 .. py:method:: .AfterPausingFor(timedelta)

     stops the automation for a specific amount of time.
-This is roughly equivalent to ``.AfterWaitingUntil(lambda x: now()+timedelta)``.
+This is roughly equivalent to ``.AfterWaitingUntil(lambda x: now()+timedelta)``. ``timedelta`` may be a callable.

-Properties
+Attributes
 ==========

 .. py:attribute:: .data

     References a JsonField of the node's automation instance.
 Each instance of an automation can carry additional data in form of a JsonField.
-This data is shared by all nodes of the automation.
-The node's property returns the common JsonField.
-Any changes in the field need to be saved using `.data.save()` or they might be lost.
+This data is shared by all nodes of the automation instance.
+The node's attribute returns the common JsonField.
+Any changes in the field need to be saved using ``.data.save()`` or they might be lost.

-    Attached model objects will be referenced by their id in the `.data` property.
+    Attached model objects will be referenced by their id in the ``.data`` attribute.
 Beyond this the automation may use the data field to safe its   state in any way it prefers **as long as the dict is json serializable**.
 This excludes ``datetime`` objects or ``timedelta`` objects.

 Additional methods
 ==================